HariniB-21/19CS301-Module2/README.md

 ### Result: Thus, the given program is implemented and executed successfully .

-# EX: 2.4 Looping Patterns
+# ExNo: 2.4 Looping Patterns
-### Aim: Python program to print alternate number pattern .Get the number of rows as input
+### Aim: To write a Python program to print alternate number pattern .Get the number of rows as input
 ### Algorithm:

 **STEP 1:** Start.